mosabami/enterprise-scale-aks-levelup/steps/deployment/README.md

 2. Follow the instructions [here](https://github.com/Azure/Enterprise-Scale-for-AKS/blob/main/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/07-workload.md#provide-yourself-access-to-create-secrets-in-your-key-vault) to provide yourself access to create secrets in Key vault (don't deploy the workload)

-3. SSH into the jumpbox vm you created, using Visual Studio code using the instructions [here](https://github.com/Azure/Enterprise-Scale-for-AKS/blob/main/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/08-workload.md#option-1-connecting-into-the-server-dev-linux-vm-using-ssh-and-vs-code).
-All the steps below need to be done from the jumpbox because your AKS, Key vault and ACR resources can only be accessed from within the same virtual network.
-We are using visual studio code because it is easy to manipulate files in your virtual machine using it.

-In a production environment you would have to access the jumpbox using a bastion host.
+3. In a production environment you would have to access the jumpbox using a bastion host.
 But it wouldn't allow you to use Visual Studio or SSH because of the network restrictions.
 Follow this steps to allow external access to the jumpbox to your external IP address:

     - Create a Public IP Address.